jamielmitchell/Mitchell_TraitStateVWFA_2025/README.md

 Mitchell, J. L., Yablonski, M., Stone, H. L., Fuentes-Jimenez, M., Takada, M. E., Tang, K. A., Tran, J. E., Chou, C., & Yeatman, J. D. (2025).
 Small or absent Visual Word Form Area is a trait of dyslexia. bioRxiv, 2025.01.14.632854. https://doi.org/10.1101/2025.01.14.632854

 ## General Note
 The data associated with this manuscript and analysis can be found in a Stanford University Libraries Digital Repository at [https://doi.org/10.25740/bq006zp5312](https://doi.org/10.25740/bq006zp5312).
 In order for the code to run flawlessly, you should download this data and store it in a folder named `Source_Data` and then download the code and store it in a parent folder alongside `Source_Data`. `Source_Data` contains a csv file with data needed to create every table and figure of the manuscript.
-Each cv is named according to the display item it is used to generate.
-Below is a description of which display items can be generates with each notebook.
+Each csv is named according to the display item it is used to generate.
+Below is a description of which display items can be generated with each notebook.

 ## Location of Manuscript Display Items Code
 ### Python Code